JamieMagee/katmagee.net/site/content/case-studies/kat-nunn.md

   Identity concept, branding and communications for Designit’s yearly inspiration trip.
 The itrip is all about getting the people of Designit in one place for inspiration and togetherness.
-I worked closely together with an art director to create a unique identity for 2017's itrip, which celebrated who we are, and what we do together.
+I worked closely together with an art director to create a unique identity for 2017's itrip, that celebrated who we are, and what we do together.
 team:
   - ''